compiledcode83/event-signal/README.md

 ```

 ## addListener(listener)
 Add a `listener` to the event signal instance.
+Returns self.

 Param          | Type          |Description
 ---------------|---------------|---------------------------------------------------